 Following the revelation of the regime’s human rights violations and their acknowledgment by international organizations, recently released detainees intend to expose the human rights violators in Iran.
 In a previous article, Irannewsupdate.com disclosed details about a torturer of the IRGC Intelligence Department, who introduced himself as ‘Raouf.’

-In this article, thanks to details provided by released November 2019 arrestees, human rights defenders, and social media activists, we will reveal another human rights abuser, who introduces himself as ‘Sattar.’
-Like Raouf, Sattar is an interrogator of the IRGC Intelligence Department who committed horrible crimes against citizens.
+In this article, thanks to details provided by released November 2019 arrestees, human rights defenders, and social media activists, we will reveal another human rights abuser Massoud Safdari, who introduces himself as ‘Sattar.’
+Like Raouf, Safdari or Sattar is an interrogator of the IRGC Intelligence Department who committed horrible crimes against citizens.
 Released prisoners identified him in a photo of Khamenei’s meeting with managers of the Islamic Revolution Document Center in April 2011.

 In addition to interrogating detainees, Sattar was personally involved in detaining the people during the gas protests in November 2019.
 On December 11, the human rights Hra-news.org news agency reported in the past days, we received calls on behalf of eyewitnesses whose information led to the identification of a security agent who, as an interrogator, was involved in the arrest of political protesters.